BaptisteCarbillet/Vega/readme.md

 # VEGA

-This repository contains the code to program and control the DJI RoboMaster S1.
+This repository contains code to program and control the DJI RoboMaster S1.

+NB : the robomaster_sdk_can folder is directly taken from the GitHub of  [proroklab](https://github.com/proroklab/robomaster_sdk_can/tree/main)

+It was developped by [Jan Blumenkamp](https://www.cst.cam.ac.uk/people/jb2270)

 ## Materials needed